Doonesbury by Garry Trudeau for March 06, 2022

 • Reply

-shanen0 about 2 years ago
+shanen0 over 2 years ago

 Not a bad idea except that it will be too late at that time.
 All the fake Republicans need is one solid victory and then they can finish rigging the game to effectively outlaw competitive elections.
 Proof of concepts in Russia under Stalin and Putin and Germany under a certain fellow with a mustache…